ervandew/eclim/src/doc/content/vim/java/ant/execute.rst

 - Executes :make.
 - Restores your previous 'makeprg' and 'errorformat' option settings.

-Additionally, if <a href="../../index.html#EclimMakeLCD">g:EclimMakeLCD</a>
-is enabled (which it is by default), then the execution of ant will be performed from the current buffer's local directory, ensuring that ant's build file discovery method is performed from the buffer's working directory and not your own.
+Additionally, if :ref:`g:EclimMakeLCD <eclimmakelcd>` is enabled (which it is by default), then the execution of ant will be performed from the current buffer's local directory, ensuring that ant's build file discovery method is performed from the buffer's working directory and not your own.

 .. note::